DoDAO-io/dodao-uniswap-lp-academy/generated/guides/main/markdown/strategies-for-lps-uniswap.md

 ---
+## Evaluation

+##### What is a con of the HODL Stable Coins strategy?

+- [ ]  It has a high risk due to lack of diversification
+- [ ]  It has a higher risk of prices moving outside the specified range
+- [ ]  It is suitable only for less predictable or more stable markets
+- [x]  It misses out on potential earnings from other investment strategies, including providing liquidity and staking

+##### What is a pro of providing narrow range liquidity in Uniswap V3?

+- [ ]  It lowers risk of prices moving outside the specified range
+- [ ]  It preserves capital during bear markets
+- [x]  It potentially leads to higher returns from fees for a given amount of capital due to high capital efficiency
+- [ ]  It minimizes risk through diversification of assets

+##### What is a potential risk when providing liquidity in volatile token pools?

+- [ ]  The risk of lower capital efficiency
+- [x]  The risk of significant impermanent loss if token prices deviate considerably
+- [ ]  The risk of the pool becoming non-volatile
+- [ ]  The risk of missing out on potential earnings from other investment strategies

+---
 ## Strategy Modeling

 LPs can potentially employ the Black-Scholes Model to assist them in determining the optimal price ranges for providing liquidity.
 For instance, they can calculate the implied volatility of the tokens using the model and utilize this information to assess the probability of the token's price remaining within their specified range.
 By doing so, they can aim to maximize their fee earnings while minimizing risks.